Dominator046’s Metallurgy Manifesto

 In this section I will define the different types of forging that have historically been employed to fashion metal into tools, equipment, and armor.

-Casting: The process of melting ore down and, typically after impurities have removed themselves from the mixture, funneling it into a mould to cool and harden.
-After the metal is successfully cast and removed from the mould, it is filed and sharpened into shape.
+Casting: The process of melting ore down and, typically after impurities have removed themselves from the mixture, funneling it into a mold to cool and harden.
+After the metal is successfully cast and removed from the mold, it is filed and sharpened into shape.

-Pattern Welding: Typically associated with purifying varying ore specimen of various quality, or a level of technology that doesn't permit homogenous monosteel.
-Pattern welding is the process in which typically metal rods are heated, folded, and hammered together to form the core of an implement.
-In earlier blade designs, the metal would be made of mixed qualities of ore, then twisted to give the blade a stronger structure.
-In later periods non-brittle metal rods would form the core of the sword blade while brittle metal is welded around the softer core of the blade.
-Pattern welding is never used in armorsmithing in the real-world, exclusively producing weapons and tools, most often swords.
-The metals used in pattern welding in the real world are Low-Carbon Steel for the non-brittle core, and Steel or High-Carbon Iron for the brittle, hard blade.
+Pattern Welding: Typically associated with purifying varying ore specimen of various quality, or a level of technology that doesn't permit completely homogenous monosteel.
+Pattern welding is the process in which typically metal rods are heated, folded, and hammered together to form an implement.
+As would be the common case through most of history, the metal for an implement would be made of mixed quality ore.
+Pattern welding allowed the blade a stronger structure in this case.
+In the case of many sword blade designs softer, non-brittle metal rods would form the core of the item while harder, brittle metal is welded around the core of the blade.
+Pattern welding is not known to have been used in armorsmithing, seeming to be subject only to the creation of weapons and tools.
+The metals used in pattern welding in the real world are Low-Carbon Steel or Low-Carbon Iron for the non-brittle core, and High-Carbon Steel or High-Carbon Iron for the brittle, hard edges.

 Crucible Forging: Steel is classically produced through methods of Crucible Forging, of which there are three methods.
 The first method is to heat Low-Carbon Iron with a high carbon fuel in a compact hearth.
 The second method is to release carbon from High-Carbon Iron, and involves heating the iron to an incredibly high temperature.
-The third method is carefully forging together Low-Carbon and High-Carbon Iron to produce fusion.
-The earliest method is believed to reliably produce a highly prized form of steel, known as Wootz steel, typically associated with high-quality and the legendary Damascus Steel.
-These methods could be applied to any metal whose functional state is an alloy of itself, and a carbon-like element.
+The third method is carefully forging together Low-Carbon and High-Carbon Iron to produce an object with a certain physical combination of the two alloys.
+The earliest method is believed to reliably produce a highly prized form of steel, known as Wootz steel, typically associated with high-quality and the legendary Damascus Steel (true Damascus steel).
+These methods could be applied to any metal whose functional state is an alloy of itself, carbon, and other trace elements.

 The Hard Metals